-So, what you can do is pair them with suitable tank mates like other shrimps, neon tetras, mystery snails, guppy, etc. This will boost their confidence in coming out to be active.
+So, what you can do is pair them with suitable tank mates like other shrimps, neon tetras, mystery snails, guppies, etc. This will boost their confidence in coming out to be active.

 Eyes Could Be Lies

-If your tank already has many decors, you won’t be able to see your Amano shrimp, and it will lead you to think that they are hiding and being inactive.
+If your tank already has many decors, you won’t be able to see your amano shrimp, and it will lead you to think that they are hiding and inactive.
 However, that is not the case as they will constantly feed off plants.

 Final Words On How Active Are Amano Shrimp

 Amano shrimps are one of the most active shrimp out there.
 That is why the famous aquarist Takashi Amano saw them fit for clearing the algae in fish tanks.
 If you are wondering why your fish is more active than other shrimps, you don’t need to worry because it is normal for them to be active.

 However, if your amano shrimp is inactive, you need to check the water parameter first and then look for other signs mentioned above.